 Bear Safety for New Campers

-Many of the best places for camping is where bears also live, but that also means extra safety precautions for bear country.
+Many of the best places for camping are also home to bears, which means extra safety precautions for bear country.
 When camping in these areas, be sure to follow the advice of the campground and rangers.
+Read more on staying safe from bears while camping here.

 Bears will stay away if nothing is to attract them to your site.
 If a bear locker is provided at or near your campsite, use it to store all food, toiletries, and other scented items.
 Otherwise, these items can be stored in your car.

-Keep kids away from the fire and the fire rings and grates, which get as hot as the fire.
+Keep kids away from the fire and the fire rings and grates that get as hot as the fire itself.

 Ensure your campfire is completely out before leaving the campsite or going to bed by drenching it in water.
 Keep watch for a few minutes to make sure it is completely out.